Sandie Shaw: Early life and career

 Sandie Shaw arrives in Finland with her manager Eve Taylor in 1967.

 By 1967 Shaw's record sales were declining and her manager decided she should move more towards cabaret.
-She was invited by the BBC to represent the UK in that year's Eurovision Song Contest in Vienna.
+She was invited by the BBC to represent the UK in the Eurovision Song Contest 1967 in Vienna.
 She had reservations as she felt it would destroy her credibility, but performed five songs on The Rolf Harris Show, with the public voting that the one that should represent the country was the Bill Martin/Phil Coulter composition "Puppet on a String".
 Although she disliked the song and thought it was unrepresentative of her material, the song won the contest by a near-record margin of votes, and made Shaw the first person to win the contest for the UK.
 It gave her a third UK No. 1 single, a record for a female at the time.

 "Puppet on a String" also became an international hit (though not in the US) and the largest-selling single of the year in Germany, qualifying for a gold disc for one million plus sales in the UK and Europe.
 Globally, the single achieved sales in excess of 4 million, making it the biggest selling winning Eurovision track to date.
 Some estimates suggest this makes the track the biggest selling single by a British female artist of all time.
 Her Eurovision success almost did not happen; the BBC wanted to drop her because she had been the "other woman" in a divorce case.

 Fashion had become another of Shaw's trademarks, and in 1968 she began the Sandie Shaw fashion label, selling her own brand of clothing and shoes and jewellery.
 In the same year she hosted her own TV show, The Sandie Shaw Supplement, and issued an LP of the same title.
 Shaw was to have made her film debut in Mrs. Brown, You've Got a Lovely Daughter, but she walked out of the production before filming began.
 Her last UK Top 10 hit (her eighth in total) came in the form of 1969's "Monsieur Dupont," originally sung by German artist Manuela with German lyrics.

 At the end of 1969, the single "Heaven Knows I'm Missing Him Now" was released, which would become the inspiration for a hit by the Smiths 15 years later.
 Shaw also produced her own album, Reviewing the Situation, which contained versions of songs by artists such as Bob Dylan and the Rolling Stones and made Shaw the first known artist to cover a Led Zeppelin song.
 Shaw ended 1969 by appearing on the BBC's review of the 1960s' music scene Pop Go The Sixties, performing "There's Always Something There To Remind Me" and the German version of "Puppet on a String", "Wiedehopf Im Mai", live on the show broadcast on BBC1, 31 December 1969.